AQA Chemistry Rates of Reaction Revision Notes

 Key Concepts

-- 5Catalysts speed up reactions without being consumed, lowering the activation energy required.
+- 5Catalysts increase the rate of reaction without being consumed by lowering the activation energy.

 Simple Explanation